ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 * `keywords`: List here all the keywords that can be used to find the page using the searchbox in the right upper corner of the page, lowercase.

 * `sidebar`: Specify here an alternative sidebar, which corresponds to the filename in the *_data/sidebars/* directory.
-Default: main
+Default: *main*.
+If no sidebar is set, or *sidebar: false*, no sidebar will be shown.

 * `toc`: When set to false, the table of contents in the beginning of the page will not be generated.